top of page

 But his big brother is having none of it- there is no hint in him of his Father’s love, compassion and mercy.
 The elder brother knew exactly what the rules were and just how impeccably he had kept them.
 The youngster had made his bed in the pigsty and should lie in it.
 “This son of yours…” he tells his father: at best the kid might abase himself and be a servant.

 How familiar is this to us.
 The New York Times wishes to imagine Harry Potter without his creator because J.K Rowling believes that the word “woman” refers primarily to a state of biological being than a state of mind.
-The creator of an imaginary character herself imagined out of existence.
+The creator of an imaginary character herself is imagined out of existence.

 Examples such as this are legion and the point is not whether we agree or disagree, what we think of micro-aggressions or powerplays or people’s social media histories being trawled or vicarious offence or trigger warnings.
 The point is the utter ruthlessness of it all- if certain all-important “rules” are broken there is no way to restoration, only, and at best, to servitude to the prevailing culture.